3zcurdia/reportcopter/README.md

-# changes-reporter
+# reportcopter

 Why create release changes manualy when you have a well documented control version?
 This tool generate changelog reports based on ```git-log``` and the difference between release tags.
 If you want to see how the output looks, check the changelog from this project [here](./changelog.md)

 ## Features